List of Brigham Young's wives

-Brigham Young (1801–1877), second president of the Church of Jesus Christ of Latter-day Saints (LDS Church), was perhaps the most famous polygamist of the early Latter Day Saint movement, marrying a total of fifty-six wives during his lifetime.
-He stated that upon being taught about plural marriage by Joseph Smith, "It was the first time in my life that I desired the grave."
-By the time of his death, Young had fifty-seven children by sixteen of his wives; forty-six of his children reached adulthood.
-In 1902, only 25 years after Young's death, The New York Times established that Young's direct descendants numbered more than 1,000.
+Brigham Young (1801–1877), second president of the Church of Jesus Christ of Latter-day Saints (LDS Church) married 56 wives during his lifetime as part of religious polygamy termed "plural marriage" in the Latter Day Saint movement.
+Mormon polygamy was started by movement founder Joseph Smith.
+By the time of his death, Young had 57 children by 16 of his wives; 46 of his children reached adulthood.
+In 1902, only 25 years after Young's death, The New York Times wrote that Young's direct descendants numbered more than 1,000.

 Wives and family

 Sources have varied on the number of Young's wives due to differences in what observers have considered to be a "wife".
-It has been confirmed that here were fifty-six women that Young was sealed to during his lifetime.
+It has been confirmed that there were fifty-six women that Young was sealed to during his lifetime.
 While the majority of the sealings were "for eternity" (i.e., in the afterlife), some were "for time only" (until death).
-In both of these types of sealings, a conjugal relationship could exist, though Young did not enter into conjugal relationships with all of his wives.
+In both of these types of sealings, a conjugal relationship could exist, though Young reportedly did not enter into conjugal relationships with at least six of his wives.
 Young did not live with a number of his wives or publicly hold them out as wives, which has led to confusion on numbering.
-A book published in 1887 gives brief biographical sketches and photos of a total of twenty-six wives.
+A book published in 1887 gives brief biographical sketches of twenty-six wives (with pictures of twenty).

 Of his fifty-six wives, twenty-one had never been married before; seventeen were widows; six were divorced; six had living husbands; and the marital status of six others is unknown.
 Nine of his wives had previously been plural wives of Joseph Smith, and Young was sealed to them as a proxy for Smith.

 Four of his wives were sealed to him during Smith's lifetime, sixteen after Smith's death but before the completion of the Nauvoo Temple, nineteen in the Nauvoo Temple, four during his journey from Nauvoo to the Salt Lake Valley, and eleven in Utah.
+One of Young's spouses Zina Huntington was married to multiple men at the same time, and was pregnant from another living man when she married Young in a polyandrous marriage.

 At the time of Young's death, twenty of his wives had predeceased him, he was divorced from ten, and twenty-three survived him, with the status of four unknown.
 In his will, Young shared his estate with the seventeen surviving wives who had lived with him; the six surviving non-conjugal wives were not mentioned in the will.
 A number of women were sealed to him posthumously, but this number is also highly debated, as various sealing records from this time are incomplete or missing.